 Disability Support Services (DSS) is committed to providing equal access to university courses, programs and activities for students with a disability.
 In compliance with the ADA Amendments Act of 2008 (ADAAA) and Section 504 of the Rehabilitation Act of 1973, staff work with students to manage the impact of their disability on learning and living at Mines by providing reasonable academic, housing and dining accommodations for qualifying students.
 DSS determines eligibility and appropriate accommodations based on an interactive process.
 For more information or to request disability accommodations, please visit http://disabilities.mines.edu/.
-Located in the Ben H. Parker Student Center, Suite E110.
+DSS is located at 1225 17th Street.